tboittin/Fulll---Technical-Assessment/GitHub searchbar/README.md

 This project is a front-end web application built with React and TypeScript that allows users to search the GitHub API for users.
 The application provides an interface to visualize search results and interactively manipulate them (selection, duplication, deletion).

-This project emphasizes modern React state management (Hooks), testing best practices (Vitest, Testing Library), and asynchronous state handling (debouncing, API error management).
+This project emphasizes React state management (Hooks), testing best practices (Vitest, Testing Library), and asynchronous state handling (debouncing, API error management).

 Visit an online version of this project [here](https://fulll-technical-assessment.vercel.app/).